 Thirty miles northeast of San Francisco, Martinez is not a big city, yet it's also not fully the suburbs, either.
 This small community welcomes residents and visitors alike and makes anyone feel like they belong.
 Many families have recently moved from Oakland, SF, and other parts of the Bay Area, adding to the already vibrant fabric of Martinez.

-This old fishing village, where the waters from Suisun Bay and Carquinez Strait meet, has changed a lot over the past seven years, and the downtown is home to many exciting new ventures on the east side of the Caldecott Tunnel.
+This old fishing village, where the waters from Suisun Bay and Carquinez Strait meet, has changed a lot in recent years, and the downtown is home to many exciting new ventures on the east side of the Caldecott Tunnel.
 With shops, wine bars, breweries, music venues and unique eateries, downtown Martinez is bursting with energy.
 On many weekend evenings, you can walk down Main Street and hear at least two different musical acts playing for patrons at various restaurants and bars.

 During the day, people can be found cycling, roaming the farmers’ market, grabbing a pint with friends, exploring the Martinez Marina, or wine tasting at a few of the Contra Costa County wineries in the hills between Martinez and El Sobrante.